Iran–Japan relations: Meiji Restoration through World War II (1868-1945)

-History: From the end of World War II to the Iranian Revolution (1945-1979)
+Post World War II to the Iranian Revolution (1945-1979)

 Official diplomatic relations between Japan and Iran were revived in 1953, after the San Francisco Peace Treaty was signed.
-[20] In 1953, the Nisshomaru incident occurs.
-This case is sometimes pointed out as one of the reasons why Iranians are pro-Japanese.
-In 1955, the Pahlavi Dynasty Iranian Empire and the United Kingdom, Turkey, Pakistan, and the Kingdom of Iraq formed the Baghdad Pact (METO).
-Three of the member countries, excluding the United Kingdom and Iraq, border on the Soviet Union, and were an anti-communist block positioned in the Middle East. version of the North Atlantic Treaty Organization (NATO) and the Japan-US security system.
-It was also called the Baghdad Treaty Organization because it had its headquarters in Baghdad, the capital of Iraq.
-As the sovereign nations of the same anti-communist camp, the bilateral relations between Japan and Iran, which had just established formal diplomatic relations, were extremely good.
-Not only has economic relations deepened, led by the import and export of oil, but the imperial families of both countries have also made official visits to each other.
-(For details, see Relations between Japan and Iran # Pahlavi Dynasty (1925-1979).)
-In 1958, a coup d'état overthrowing the royal government occurred in Iraq, a neighboring country of Iran, and the pro-US anti-communist Iraqi kingdom collapsed.
+[20] In 1953, the Nissho Maru Incident occurred.
+This case is sometimes pointed out as one of the reasons for why Iranians are pro-Japanese.

+In 1955, Iran, the United Kingdom, Turkey, Pakistan, and Iraq formed the anti-communist Baghdad Pact (METO).
+Three member states bordered the Soviet Union; the group was positioned be a Middle East version of NATO (called by some the "Baghdad Treaty Organization").
+As sovereign nations in the anti-communist camp, bilateral relations between Japan and Iran, which had just established formal diplomatic relations, were extremely good.
+Led by the import and export of oil, economic relations deepened and the imperial families of both countries made official visits to each other.

+In 1958, a coup d’état overthrowing the royal government occurred in Iraq, a neighboring country of Iran, and the pro-US anti-communist Iraqi kingdom collapsed.
 The following year, in 1959, Iraq, which had deepened its ties with the Soviet Union, withdrew from the Baghdad Pact.
-As a result, the Baghdad Pact was renamed the Central Treaty Organization (CENTO), and its headquarters moved from Baghdad, the capital of Iraq, which turned over to the eastern camp, to Ankara, the capital of Turkey, which is also a NATO member.
-Iran, which remained in the anti-communist camp, continued to be an anti-communist pro-US for nearly 20 years, and became relatively important in the Middle East.
-The Pahlavi dynasty Iranian empire had a side like a dictatorship where the secret police "Savak" cracked down on communist and religious elements, but South Korea had a pro-American dictatorship at the same time.
-(Military government until 1993), Taiwan (one-party dictatorship under the strict order until 1987), Philippines (dictatorship under the strict order until 1986), South Vietnam (military government until the destruction in 1975), etc. As with good relations, Iran continued to be a friendly nation for Japan, which is centered on the Japan-US security system.
-In 1974, Japan and Iran signed a visa-exempt tourism agreement, allowing citizens of both countries to freely visit each other without a visa.
+As a result, the Baghdad Pact was renamed the Central Treaty Organization (CENTO), and its headquarters moved from Baghdad to Ankara, the capital of Turkey, which was also a NATO member.
+Iran, remained in the anti-communist camp, for nearly 20 years, a time when it became increasingly important in the Middle East.
+As with good relations, Iran continued to be a friendly nation towards Japan, which is centered on the Japan-US security system.
+In 1974, Japan and Iran signed a visa-exempt tourism agreement, allowing citizens of both countries to freely visit each other.
 In June 1976, it was decided to establish the Consulate General of Japan in Khorramshahr (Khorramshahr), which was prosperous as a petroleum chemical industry zone, and the Consulate General was opened in January 1977.
-At this point, it can be said that the friendly relationship between Japan and Iran has reached its peak.
+At this point, it could be said that the friendly relationship between Japan and Iran had reached its peak.